Chapter 2: I Want to Take Responsibility for You

 Seeing that her clothes had been dry-cleaned and neatly folded by the bedside, she quietly got up and got dressed.

-As she was leaving, she saw a military ID on the table.
-She opened it and glanced at it—it had his name and photo.
+As she was leaving, she noticed a military ID lying on the table.
+She picked it up and glanced at it—it bore his name and photo.

 He was actually in the military!